 Why The Keto Flu Affects Everyone Differently

-Metabolic flexibility — “the capacity for the organism to adapt fuel oxidation to fuel availability.”
-In other words, metabolic flexibility is how well you can adapt to using different fuel sources (i.e., carbs, fats, protein, and ketones.)
-I am not metabolically flexible, while my friend is a metabolic gymnast.
+The main culprit is metabolic flexibility, which is the capacity for the organism to adapt fuel oxidation to fuel availability.
+In other words, metabolic flexibility is how well you can adapt to using different fuel sources (i.e., carbs, fats, protein, and ketones).

 There are many factors that determine metabolic flexibility, but we will stick with two of the most well-known: genetics and lifestyle.